Catherine Lacoste: Early career

+1967 U.S. Open

 Lacoste decided to skip the 1967 European Ladies' Team Championship to travel to the 1967 U.S. Women's Open, to be played June 29 to July 2 at the Cascades Course of The Homestead, in Hot Springs, Virginia.
 This time Lacoste traveled by air and alone.
 On Tuesday of the tournament week, Lacoste celebrated her 22nd birthday.
 Going into the last round, Lacoste held a 5-stroke lead.
 It stretched to seven strokes before she bogeyed five straight holes in bad weather on the back nine of the final round, but she secured the victory with a birdie on the par-4 17th hole by hitting a 2-wood over trees to cut the corner of a dogleg, which her competitors were not able to do, to finally win by two strokes.
 As an amateur, she received no prize money and the first prize of $5,000 was added to the second prize and shared by the tied runners-up Susie Maxwell and Beth Stone.
 Lacoste's victory came on the same day as her famous father's birthday.

 Playing on this occasion – as an amateur – in just her third professional golf tournament, she was the first European and only the second non-U.S.-citizen to win an LPGA major after Fay Crocker of Uruguay (whose father was American), and she remained the only French woman to have done so until Patricia Meunier-Lebouc won the 2003 Kraft Nabisco Championship.
 Lacoste was the youngest woman ever and remains the only amateur ever to win the U.S. Women's Open.
 It was also the first win by an amateur on the LPGA Tour.

 Trying to defend her U.S. Open title in 1968, she finished tied 13th and never again entered the U.S. Women's Open.

+Dominating amateur tournaments in late 1960's

 Lacoste won the 1968 Women's Western Amateur, one of the most prestigious amateur tournaments in the United States.
 At the 1968 Espirito Santo Trophy at Victoria Golf Club, Melbourne, Australia, Lacoste was again the individual winner and the French team bronze-medalists.

 In 1969, Lacoste won the two most important amateur tournaments in the world, the U.S. Women's Amateur and the British Ladies Amateur, becoming the third woman in golfing history to achieve that feat in the same year.
 Only one other player has done that since.
 Lacoste and her mother are the only mother and daughter to have both won the British Ladies Amateur.
 This year Lacoste became the only women to have held the open amateur titles of United States, Great Britain, France and Spain at the same time.
 The same year, Lacoste made her first appearance at the European Ladies' Team Championship and led the French team to victory.